GraphXCOVID: Explainable Deep Graph Diffusion Pseudo-Labelling for Identifying COVID-19 on Chest X-rays: Conclusion

 \section{Conclusion}

 In this work, we propose a graph-based deep semi-supervised framework for classifying COVID-19 Chext X-ray images based on an optimisation model for label diffusion.
 Through the minimisation of a normalised and non-smooth $p=1$ Dirichlet energy, the model generates meaningful pseudo-labels that are iteratively used to update a deep net.
 To our knowledge, this is the first graph based deep semi-supervised technique for COVID-19 analysis.
 From our results, we demonstrated that our technique reports higher sensitivity in COVID-19 and better global performances than the current leading deep supervised technique, while requiring a very reduced set of labels.
 We also provide attention maps as means to visualise the output of our technique.
-These visualisation aims to assist the radiologist in judging whether the diagnosis is correct.
-With this work, we encourage a new line of research on deep semi-supervised learning for novel disease prediction, as for COVID-19.
-Such approaches alleviate the need for a large labelled dataset, which is costly and time consuming to produce especially for emerging pandemic diseases where both human and monetary resources are stretched thin.
+These visualisation aims to assist the radiologist in judging whether the diagnosis is correct. {With this work, we investigate the use of deep semi-supervised learning for novel disease prediction, as for COVID-19.
+Such approaches alleviate the need for a large labelled dataset, which is costly and time consuming to produce especially for emerging pandemic diseases where both human and monetary resources are stretched thin. {Future work includes the exploration of other strategies to measure the uncertainty, e.g.~\cite{abdar2021review}, and how this can be adapted to the pseudo-labelling setting.
+Moreover,} the transfer of our findings in a more thorough experimental study to test its clinical potential on a larger patient cohort.}